QuentinRa/blog.quentinra.dev/tools/rst/index.md

-As a side note, space and indents are quite important in ``rst``, so be sure to check your indents if the compiler fails on a line and you don't know where is the error.
+As a side note, space and indents are quite important in ``rst``, so be sure to check your indents if the compiler fails somewhere, and you don't know what's the error.

 <hr class="sl">